 NYSE corporate governance rules require that listed companies have a board of directors consisting of a majority of independent directors, and the Company's Charter requires that a majority of the Board consist of directors who are not "interested persons" of the Company, the Adviser, or any of their respective affiliates, as defined in the 1940 Act ("Independent Directors").
 On an annual basis, each member of the Company's Board is required to complete a questionnaire designed to provide information to assist the Board in determining whether the director is independent under NYSE corporate governance rules, the Exchange Act, the 1940 Act and the Company's corporate governance guidelines.
-The Board limits membership on the Audit Committee, the Nominating and Corporate Governance Committee (the "Nominating Committee"), and the Compensation Committee to Independent Directors.
+The Board limits membership on the Audit Committee, the Nominating Committee, and the Compensation Committee to Independent Directors.

 Based on these independence standards and the recommendation of the Nominating Committee, after reviewing all relevant transactions and relationships between each director, or any of his family members, and the Company, the Adviser, or of any of their respective affiliates, the Board has determined that Messrs.
-Finn, Kaye, Temple, and D'Alelio and Ms. Weiler qualify as Independent Directors.
+Kaye, Temple, D'Alelio, and Woolridge and Ms. Weiler qualify as Independent Directors.
 Each director who serves on the Audit Committee is an independent director for purposes of Rule 10A-3 under the Exchange Act.